 E-commerce and consumer demands have radically changed the logistics industry.
-Operators have had to evolve, creating exciting possibilities for courier jobs.
+Operators have had to evolve, creating exciting possibilities for couriers in Sydney.
 E-commerce has completely revolutionized consumer demand.
 This has resulted in the logistics industry having to become more sophisticated and advanced than ever before.
 Long gone are the days of visiting your local high street for products – instead, it is the online retailers who are thriving.

 This switch to online shopping instead of high street shopping has also resulted in a change in customer expectation; nowadays, the consumer expects to track their purchase right through to delivery.
 Additionally, the delivery must always be on time, and they want the product in their hands as quickly as possible.